schooldataservices/illuminate_pyspark_icef/README.md

 # Illuminate Data Pipeline

-This repository contains a data pipeline designed to fetch and process assessment results from the Illuminate platform, using Spark for parallel data processing.
+This repository contains a data pipeline designed to fetch and process assessment results from the Illuminate platform, using Python threading (`ThreadPoolExecutor`) for parallel data processing.
 The pipeline is encapsulated within a Docker container, making it portable and easy to run across various environments.

 ## Overview

 The data pipeline fetches assessment data via API requests, processes the data, and then stores the results in specified directories for further use.
-It is designed to handle large datasets efficiently using Spark's distributed computing power.
+It is designed to handle large datasets efficiently using Python's threading capabilities.
 The pipeline performs the following key steps:

 1. Fetches assessment metadata.
-2. Parallelizes the fetching of assessment scores.
+2. Parallelizes the fetching of assessment scores using threads.
 3. Combines results and generates views.
 4. Saves the processed data locally for further use.